Breaking Free is a peer education topic that gives girls the tools to challenge any stereotype that limits them

 Don’t worry if there aren’t any peer educators trained in Breaking Free in your area yet - trainings are happening all across the UK.

 Train as a peer educator to deliver Breaking Free

-Follow our three easy steps to learn how to run a Breaking Free session.
+Follow our 3 easy steps to learn how to run a Breaking Free session.
 We’ll make sure you’re fully confident on the topic so you can deliver brilliant workshops to young people.

 - Go to a face-to-face training day to practise the activities.
-Ask your country/region office when the next training event is happening
+Ask your country or region office when the next training event is happening.

 Emma: Hi and welcome to Breaking Free, which we've created to help young people challenge gender stereotypes.